 The suggestions in this article would apply to a partnership business entity or to an LLC with several owners (called "members"), which is is set up in a similar way.
 If you are in a small corporation or S corporation with only a few owners, this article might apply to you too.

 Dissolution — closing the doors of a business — should always be the last resort.
 Before you make a final decision to end the partnership, consider these questions:

-When you started the partnership, did you created a written partnership agreement, prepared by a competent attorney, that includes specifics about how to end the partnership or how to continue with changes to the status of one or more partners?
+When you started the partnership, did you create a written partnership agreement, prepared by a competent attorney?
+It should include specifics about how to end the partnership or how to continue with changes to the status of one or more partners?

 What Is the Partnership Type?
 What Type of Partner Is the Person Leaving?

 The type of partnership and the status of the partner who is leaving can make all the difference in what happens to the partnership and if it can survive.
 If the partner has a majority controlling share, the partnership may not be able to survive unless the other partners can do a buyout.

 Can the Partnership Continue?